univec-ai/postvec/web/docs/models/pull.md

 ```

 ::: tip Expected
-The second command **refuses**.
-Files on the database host would not
+The second command returns an error because files on the database host would
-change the remote fleet.
-Administer ninference, or use `--path` on a
+not change the remote fleet.
+Model changes must occur through ninference or
-standalone root.
+through `--path` on a standalone root.
 :::

-## Don't
+## Credential scope

-::: danger Don't `sudo model pull` after a non-root `login`
+::: danger Credentials are scoped to the effective user
+After a non-root `login`, a command run through `sudo` requires a separate
-Credentials are per effective user.
-Run `sudo postvec login` too, or
+`sudo postvec login` or `--api-key-file`.
+Invalid credentials do not fall back
-pass `--api-key-file`.
-A failed credential never falls back to public.
+to public access.
 :::